dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 207
 This problem was asked by Dropbox.

-<br>Given an undirected graph `G`, check whether it is bipartite.
+Given an undirected graph `G`, check whether it is bipartite.
 Recall that a graph is bipartite if its vertices can be divided into two independent sets, `U` and `V`, such that no edge connects vertices of the same set.

 [Solution](Day207.cpp)
 - - - -